Trixie (film)

 Trixie is a 2000 American mystery-crime-comedy film directed by Alan Rudolph and starring Emily Watson, Nick Nolte, Will Patton and Brittany Murphy.

 Plot

 Trixie Zurbo is an eccentric woman who longs to quit her job as a security guard in a department store and become a private detective.
 She finally gets her wish when she takes a job in security at a casino.
-She accidentally becomes involved in a murderous plot and Trixie takes her first case; however, her unschooled command of the English language and comedy intervenes and the mess begins.
+She accidentally becomes involved in a murderous plot and Trixie takes her first case; however, her unschooled command of the English language (malapropism) and comedy intervenes and the mess begins.

 Production

+The film was originally meant to star Anne Heche.

+Filming took place over the summer of 1999.

-The script uses a style of dialog using word play similar to the Marx Brothers, Gracie Allen, and the film Airplane!.
+The script uses a style of dialog using word play (malapropism) similar to the Marx Brothers, Gracie Allen, and the film Airplane!.

 Release

 The film premiered on June 28, 2000 in New York City and Los Angeles, California.
 The film was distributed by Sony Pictures Classics and received a limited theatrical release in the United States.